Have you been thinking about trying USFS Singles Skating? Are you unsure where to start?

 Here are some FAQs about USFS Competition for CCFSC Skaters.

-Please remember an amazing thing about figure skating is that there is a way for all skaters at any level to enjoy competition.
+An amazing thing about the sport of figure skating is that there is a way for all skaters, at any level, to enjoy competition.
 This FAQ is focusing on the Well Balanced Qualifying and Non-Qualifying Journey

 Are there any local USFS Competitions I can try?

 Unfortunately, there is not a current ongoing local competition.

 I have never competed USFS, how do I know what level I should skate?

 U.S. Figure Skating Members have the ability to participate in three different competitive tracks:

 Non-Qualifying Competitions that are not sanctioned as National Qualifying Series by USFS, all Pre-Juvenile levels and below, Showcase Events, and Excel Events